 Increased kappa free light chains and an increased kappa/lambda ratio may be seen with plasma cell disorders that produce excess monoclonal kappa light chains.
 Increased lambda free light chains and a decreased kappa/lambda ratio may be seen with plasma cell disorders that produce excess monoclonal lambda light chains.
 In general, significantly increased free light chain production and an abnormal kappa/lambda ratio indicate a poorer prognosis and an increased risk of disease progression.

 When the test is used to monitor a known light chain plasma cell disorder, then a decrease in the quantity of excess light chain and a more normal kappa/lambda ratio indicates a response to treatment.

-Increased concentrations with a normal serum free kappa/lambda ratio may be seen with people who have some degree of kidney dysfunction that is unrelated to a plasma cell disorder.
+Increased concentrations with a normal kappa/lambda ratio may be seen with people who have some degree of kidney dysfunction that is unrelated to a plasma cell disorder.
 Kidney disease can also slightly alter the ratio of free kappa/lambda.
-Serum free light chains can also be increased, usually with a normal kappa/lambda ratio, with some connective tissue disorders, inflammatory conditions, neurological conditions, and some cancers but are not typically monitored in patients with these conditions.
+Free light chains can also be increased, usually with a normal kappa/lambda ratio, with some connective tissue disorders, inflammatory conditions, neurological conditions, and some cancers but are not typically monitored in patients with these conditions.

 Decreased concentrations with a normal kappa/lambda ratio may be seen with a disorder that suppresses bone marrow cell production.

 With suspected primary amyloidosis (see Common questions above), an increase in free light chains with an abnormal kappa/lambda ratio may suggest that amyloidosis is the cause of symptoms.
 However, a of affected tissue is the primary means of establishing the diagnosis.

 Is there anything else I should know?